-Therefore, when you use a mobile phone jammer, you don’t have to worry about putting yourself or anyone else in danger.
-Police, fire, and EMS radio users as well as pager users can still communicate, but your customers, patrons, or students won’t be disturbed by non-emergency mobile phone chatter.
-A cell phone scrambler can provide a quiet environment.
+Therefore, when you use active jamming, you don’t have to worry about putting yourself or anyone else in danger.
+Police, fire, and EMS radio users as well as pager users can still communicate, but your customers, patrons, or students won’t be disturbed by non-emergency mobile phone chatter, providing a quiet environment.

-It should be noted that using mobile phone jammers does not damage phones in any way.
+It should be noted that using a jammer does not damage phones in any way.

-Here is an example situation where a mobile phone jammer would have been useful:
+Here is an example situation where a jammer would have been useful: